-Where a floor covering is required to be low flame-spread; all layers shall comply with the requirement of 1.6.3.5.
-If the floor covering has a multilayer construction, the tests shall be conducted for each layer or combinations of some layers of such covering.
-At that, the Register approval is applicable to the tested combinations of layers.
-When a primary deck covering is also the exposed surface (refer to 2.1.1.8), it shall comply with the requirements of 1.6.3.5.
+Where a floor covering is required to be low flame-spread, all layers shall comply with the requirement of 1.6.3.5.
+If the floor covering has a multilayer construction, the tests shall be conducted for each layer or for combinations of some layers of the floor coverings; at that, the Register approval is applicable to the tested combinations of layers.

 Primer or similar thin film of paint on deck plating need not comply with the requirements of 1.6.3.5.